lmcinnes/umap/doc/mutual_nn_umap.rst

 ----------------------------------------------
 To see the differences between using a mutual k-NN graph vs the original k-NN graph as the starting topology for UMAP, let's visualize the 2D projections generated for MNIST, FMNIST, and 20 NG Count Vectors using each of the discussed methods.
-For all code snippets to reproduce the results and visualizations, please refer to `the paper <https://arxiv.org/abs/2108.05525>`__ and this `Github repo <https://github.com/adalmia96/umap-mnn>`__.
+For all code snippets to reproduce the results and visualizations, please refer to this `Github repo <https://github.com/adalmia96/umap-mnn>`__.
 Will be adding this soon as a mode to the original implementation.

 We’ll start with MNIST digits, a collection of 70,000 gray-scale images of hand-written digits:

 .. image:: images/mutual_nn_umap_MNIST.png
-  :width: 800
+  :width: 850
   :align: center

-In general we observe that for most of the mutual k-NN graph based vectors, there is a better separation between similar classes than the original UMAP vectors regardless of connectivity (NN, MST variants).
+In general, we observe that for most of the mutual k-NN graph based vectors, there is a better separation between similar classes than the original UMAP vectors regardless of connectivity (NN, MST variants).
 Connecting isolated vertices in the mutual k-NN graph to their original nearest neighbor produced the desired